Pgrapher Configuration Improvements

 case of simulating signal and noise both represent their own stream of

 data frames.
 The two stream must be summed together.
-A pnode
+A pnode can

 be built which makes it easy to build to configuration variants, one